cs50/cs50.readthedocs.io/libraries/cs50/python.rst

     :param \*args: zero or more positional arguments with which any parameter markers should be substituted
     :param \*\*kwargs: zero or more named arguments with which any parameter markers should be substituted

     Any argument whose value is a :py:class:`list` or :py:class:`tuple` of other values is converted to a comma-separated list of those values, formatted for SQL's ``IN`` operator.
+Any argument whose value is `None` is converted to `NULL` for SQL.

     :returns:
         - for ``CREATE``, ``True`` on success or ``False`` on failure